-To use the new Messaging Widget for Dynamics, reach out to your Account Director to enable the messaging features from the back-end.
-Once they confirmed that your environment is ready, ensure you have upgraded or patched Live Assist for the Messaging service and then create a new Channel Provider record in the Channel Integration Framework application for Live Assist Messaging.
+Note: To use the new Messaging Widget for Dynamics, reach out to your Account Director to enable the messaging features from the back end.
+Once they confirm that your environment is ready, ensure you have upgraded or patched Live Assist for the Messaging service and then create a new Channel Provider record in the Channel Integration Framework application for Live Assist Messaging.

 You can enable the Messaging Agent widget in two ways:

 - Set up the Channel Integration Framework manually

 Enabling the Widget Using the Run Tests Button